understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Operations_Part_3.md

 * Can override this in hdfs-site.xml

-* Use HDFS if you have high I/O requirements
+* Use HDFS (instance store of EBS) if you have high I/O requirements

+* Calculate HDFS capacity of a cluster:
+      * 10 nodes * 800 GB space = 8 TB
+      * Replication factor is 3
+      * To calculate HDFS capacity:

+    `8 TB (total storage) / 3 (replication factor) = 2.6 TB `

+* Can add more nodes or add size to existing nodes if 2.6 TB isn't enough for your data size

 * Should you use large cluster of smaller nodes, or small cluster of larger nodes?

     * AWS says small cluster of larger nodes
     * Less nodes, less nodes failure, reduces amount of maintenance